d12frosted/elpa-mirror/gnu/corfu-readme.txt

   │   (add-to-list 'dabbrev-ignored-buffer-modes 'tags-table-mode)) └────

-  If you start to configure the package more deeply, I recommend to give the Orderless completion style a try for filtering.
-Orderless completion is different from the familiar prefix TAB completion.
-Corfu can be used with the default completion styles.
-The use of Orderless is not a necessity.
+  If you start to configure Corfu more thoroughly, I recommend to give the Orderless completion style a try for filtering.
+Orderless completion offers more flexible filtering than the default completion styles.
+Note that Orderless is not a necessity; Corfu can be used just as well with the default completion styles.

   ┌────
   │ ;; Optionally use the `orderless' completion style.
   │ (use-package orderless
   │   :custom
-  │   ;; Configure a custom style dispatcher (see the Consult wiki) │   ;; (orderless-style-dispatchers '(+orderless-dispatch)) │   ;; (orderless-component-separator #'orderless-escapable-split-on-space)
+  │   ;; (orderless-style-dispatchers '(orderless-affix-dispatch))
+  │   ;; (orderless-component-separator #'orderless-escapable-split-on-space)
   │   (completion-styles '(orderless basic))
   │   (completion-category-defaults nil)